cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     Note all the entries with 'proto bgp src', aka routes learned from BGP and installed in the linux routing table

-4. Run the ip -6 route command again and grep for the nodes' locator:
+4. Run the ip -6 route command again and grep for the node's locator:

     ```
     ip -6 route | grep seg6local